 - The student has a temporary medical condition (i.e., broken arm or hand that interferes with writing).
 Refer to the Dean of Students for advice on how to assist the student.

 - The student asks for an accommodation because he/she is experiencing test anxiety.
 (Test anxiety is not a disability.)
-Refer the student to the University Counseling Center for stress management strategies and/or Student Success Center for test preparation strategies.
+Refer the student to the University Counseling Center for stress management strategies and/or Academic Support for test preparation strategies.